 There are two types of potato candy:

-- Irish potato candy looks just like potatoes (the resemblance is astonishing) but actually contains no potatoes.
+- The Irish version looks just like potatoes (the resemblance is astonishing) but actually contains no potatoes.

 - Traditional potato candy, like mine, uses potatoes as a main ingredient.
 The potatoes act as a binding agent rather than as a flavoring for this no-bake treat.